Saul Zaentz: Early life

 Zaentz was born on February 28, 1921, in Passaic, New Jersey, the youngest of five.
 His parents were Polish Jewish immigrants.

 As a child, Zaentz attended William B. Cruz Memorial school number 11 in Passaic.
 After serving in the U.S. Army during World War II, Zaentz began realizing his passion for music by working for Jazz at the Philharmonic and record company head Norman Granz, a job that included managing concert tours for musicians such as Duke Ellington and Stan Getz.
 He studied at Rutgers after the war on the GI Bill.

 Music career

 Creedence Clearwater Revival

 In 1955 he joined Fantasy Records, for many years the largest independent jazz record label in the world.
 In 1967 Zaentz and other partners purchased the label from founders Max and Sol Weiss.
 The partners signed roots-rock group Creedence Clearwater Revival (CCR), fronted by former Fantasy warehouseman John Fogerty.

-Fantasy Records owns the distribution and publishing rights to the music of CCR; to extricate himself from his original contract with Fantasy, John Fogerty signed away even more than the original contract had stipulated.
+Fantasy Records owned the distribution and publishing rights to CCR's music, so to extricate himself from his original contract with Fantasy, Fogerty signed away even more than the original contract had stipulated.
 Additionally, bad investments by Zaentz and Fantasy, seemingly on the group's behalf, cost CCR millions of dollars, some of which the group recouped through legal proceedings.
-In the 1980s, Zaentz sued Fogerty claiming plagiarism from Fogerty's own music asking for $140 million in damages, but lost (Fantasy, Inc. v.
-Fogerty);